 - 1/4 cup sour cream (or buttermilk)

-Mix heavy cream and sour cream or buttermilk in a clean screw-top jar, cover it with the lid.
+- Mix heavy cream and sour cream or buttermilk in a clean screw-top jar.

-Buttermilk and sour cream contain lactic acid-producing probiotic bacteria.
 These are the friendly beasts that ferment the cream and give it the tart flavor while thickening it.
-They go to work at room temperature to convert plain cream into creme fraiche or sour cream.
+They go to work at room temperature to convert plain cream into crème fraîche or sour cream.

 You could start with light cream, half-and-half or whole milk instead of heavy cream, but the end result will be much thinner.
 It will still have a sour flavor, so if you plan on using it as an ingredient you might not mind that it isn't as thick.
 Just be sure to adjust the consistency of a recipe if you are doing so with a runnier sour cream.